nightcodex7/Countries/README.md

  If you agree with these rules and adhere to them, you can contact us via "[Issues](https://github.com/Free-IPTV/Countries/issues)". :-)

-**I'm 61 years old and I don't do this shit to myself anymore.
-The streams are free, but NOT our work.
-It is over with public repo and also with this constant stealing of our work!**
+**The streams are free, access to new repo is free.
+It is over with public repo and also with this constant stealing of our work!
+From now on our daily work on the new private repo is worth something again!**